anshultaak/Readme/README.md

 then pushed the modified code to the repository which triggers the pipeline automatically under Azure devops,

-in case of syntex error, commit will show failed status under Azure devps pipeline.
+NOTE: ```in case of syntex error, commit will show failed status under Azure devps pipeline.```

 Access to push the deployments via Azure devops is also needed to the existing Azure user

-NOTE: ```SInce there were permissions issues, the repo was added under CFA project, and code was mograted there, which worked well.```
+NOTE: ```Since there were permissions issues, the repo was added under CFA project, and code was mograted there, which worked well.```